imroyroyyy/2023/venom_main.md

 Jungeun shrugs, still getting her bearings.

-They make their way to the cafeteria together, where Haseul paces in front of the table where everyone else has gathered.
+They make their way through storage to the cafeteria together, where Haseul paces in front of the table where everyone else has gathered.
 No one else seems to know what's happening except Jinsol, who's frozen, eyes fixed on some imaginary point in the distance.
 She jumps when Hyunjin knocks into her as she slides onto the bench.

 "What's up?"
 Jungeun asks.